What Are the Sun, Moon, and Rising Signs?

 PiscesFeb 19 - Mar 20Mar 15 - Apr 13

-This is why some people don’t relate to their sun sign - they’re reading the wrong one.
-If you were born near the beginning or end of a sign’s tropical dates, there’s a good chance your sidereal sign is different.
+This is one reason some people don’t relate to their sun sign: they may be reading a different zodiac system.
+If you were born near the beginning or end of a sign’s tropical dates, your sidereal sign is especially likely to be different.

 Calculate your accurate sidereal Big Three to see your real placements.